Agoura Hills, California: Sports

-Agoura Hills is the corporate headquarters of the Los Angeles Rams since 2016.
+Agoura Hills was the corporate headquarters of the Los Angeles Rams from 2016 to 2024 until they moved into Rams Village at Warner Center in Woodland Hills.

 Events

 Agoura Hills is home to the Great Race of Agoura Hills, an annual running event held at Chumash Park in Agoura Hills in March of every year.
 The Great Race was established in 1986 and features six races including Pacific Half (half-marathon), Chesebro Half (half-marathon), Old Agoura 10K, Deena Kastor (5 kilometers), Kids 1 Mile, and the Family Fun Run (1 mile).
 The Chesebro Half was voted best half-marathon in the U.S. in 2011.